drinkcoffee/drinkcoffee.github.io/experience.md

 # Whatgame Studios (December 2024 to Present): Co-Founder / Game Designer / Game Dev

 Whatgame Studios is developing a range of daily play puzzle games.
 In the first game, [14Numbers](https://whatgamestudios.com/14numbers/), you have the numbers one to ten, 25, 50, 75, and 100, and need to come up with three solutions that solve for the daily target number.
+The game is available on Apple's App Store and Google Play.
 I have helped with game design, implementation and operations.

 # Uniswap Foundation (Feburary to March 2023): Advisor / Consultant
 I have advised on [Uniswap's Cross-Chain Bridge Assessment Process](https://gov.uniswap.org/t/cross-chain-bridge-assessment-process/20148/47).